 Email Service Providers (ESP) improve email deliverability and give you great diagnostic logs when problems arise.
 ESPs virtually eliminate your mail ending up in spam folders or being blocked by webmail providers.

-Before you start you will need an account with an ESP.
-Most ESPs offer a free tier that allows you to send 1000s or more emails per month, which should be adequate for many sites’ transaction emails like registration confirmation emails and receipts.
+Some ESPs offer a free tier that allows you to send 1000s or more emails per month, adequate for many sites’ transactional emails like registration confirmations and receipts.
 Some of the more popular ones include Mandrill (requires paid Mailchimp Account), SendGrid, Postmark, Mailgun, Mailjet and Amazon SES.

-If you are already signed up, you need the following information from your ESP before proceeding to configure MODX to send email via the ESP:
+You need the following information from your ESP to configure MODX to send email via their service:

 - SMTP Server Address

 Login into the MODX Manager where you wish to add an ESP to for email delivery.

 At the top right of the MODX Manager, click/hover on the cog icon to reveal the menu.

 From the cog menu, click on System Settings and you'll be taken to a page with a grid of various settings and their values.